aalassv/Pupusa_Day-Adelaides_Place/README.md

 # Project Pupusa day

-This landing page is created to demonstrate a short variety of food from El Salvador.
+This landing page has been created to demonstrate a short variety of food from El Salvador.

 ## Demo